gabigf/Wi-know2.0/README.md

 -First project using SCSS
 -Greatly reduced the sheer amount of code from the first version of this project (https://github.com/gabigf/Wi-Know)

-##Improvements to come
+## Improvements to come
--Responsive layout
+- Responsive layout
--Add more wine data
+- Add more wine data
--Allow the user to add their own categories and cards
+- Allow the user to add their own categories and cards